 Rules with Leasehold Improvement Depreciation

-Useful Life Basis – If the leasehold improvement is estimated to have a less useful life than the term of the associated lease, then the depreciation of the asset should be over the useful life.
+Suppose the leasehold improvement is estimated to have a less useful life than the term of the associated lease.
+In that case, the depreciation of the asset should be over the useful life.
 For example, the lessee expects the lighting to last for five years.
 However, the term of the lease is nine years.
 In this case, the depreciation would be for five years.

-Lease term basis – if the life of the leasehold improvement is estimated to be equal or more the lease term, then the lessee should depreciate the improvement over the term of the lease.
+If the life of the leasehold improvement is estimated to be equal to or more than the lease term, then the lessee should depreciate the improvement over the term of the lease.
 For example, the lessee expects marble flooring to have a useful life of ten years.
 But, the lease term is of eight years.
 In this case, the depreciation period should be eight years.

 Writing Off Leasehold Improvement

-Once the lease term expires or terminate, the leasehold improvements goes to the owner as they are now a part of the property.
-After the termination goes into effect, the tenant company cannot benefit from the leasehold improvements, resulting in loss of value.
+Once the lease term expires or terminates, the leasehold improvements go to the owner as they are now a part of the property.
+After the termination goes into effect, the tenant company cannot benefit from the leasehold improvements, resulting in a loss of value.

-As said above, throughout the lease term, the leasehold improvements get similar depreciation treatment as any other physical asset.
-However, once the lease term ends, the company does not carry the leasehold improvement on its books.
+As said above, the leasehold improvements get similar depreciation treatment as any other physical asset throughout the lease term.
+However, the company does not carry the leasehold improvement on its books once the lease term ends.
 Therefore, it must not carry the accumulated depreciation either.
 Thus, it should reverse the accumulated depreciation.

-One the lease term ends, the improvements belong to the landlord, unless the agreement states otherwise.
+Once the lease term ends, the improvements belong to the landlord unless the agreement states otherwise.
 If the tenant can take it along, then they must remove it without damaging the property.
-Even if they take it along, they need to follow the GAAP guidelines for accounting.1–3
+Even if they take it along, they need to follow the GAAP guidelines for accounting.

 Also, read – Lease Accounting by Lessee and Lessor.